Coopenator/web_project_4/README.md

 * added form functionality to Add Card button
 * added popup for image viewing
 * added fading transitions to all popups

+**Additions made for Project 6**
+* added form validation to profile and add image popups
+* added click off functions to popups
+* added ESC key close to popups

 **Website link**